cnabio/cnab-spec/400-claims.md

 > Credential data, which is also injected into the invocation image, is _not_ managed by the claim system.
 Rules for injecting credentials are found in [the bundle runtime definition](103-bundle-runtime.md).

-Parameters that are declared with an `env` key in the `destination` object, their values will be injected as environment variables according to the name specified.
-Likewise, files will be injected if `path` is set on `destination`.
+Parameters declared with an `env` key in the `destination` object MUST have their values injected as environment variables according to the name specified.
+Likewise, files MUST be injected if `path` is set on `destination`.

 ## Calculating the Result